JTSDK/jtsdk64-tools/docs/setup/deployboost.md

 # Deploy Boost

-There are several options for deploying `Boost`  within the `JTSDK64-Tools` echosystem.
+There are several options for deploying `Boost`  within the `JTSDK64-Tools` ecosystem.
 This example will be compiling the library from source so as to test the tool chain and ensure the artifacts are compiled against the same GCC components used to build `WSJT-X`.

 !!! warning
-    Downloading, extracting, and compling `Boost` can take a **`very long time`**, in some cases, many hours.
+    Downloading, extracting, and compiling `Boost` can take a **`very long time`**, in some cases, many hours.
 Even with high-resource systems and extremely fast internet connections, you are looking at 15 to 20 minutes **minimum**.

 Additionally, `JTSDK64-Tools` has the ability to build multiple versions of `Boost`.
 However, `WSJT-X` needs version `1.74.0` which is the default for the `Boost-Deploy` invocation.
 Variations of building `Boost` will be covered in the Boost section when it's written.